 This is a time when we can decorate ourselves in any finery from any era we choose. ~~and that~~ While the ladies out here were playing their pianos in their parlors the folks back east thought this was the Wild West & a Western facade is as legitimate as any other.
 When a man proposed a plain bldg by Zimmerman Shell Station someone objected.
 When he proposed a Colonial Bldg someone objected.
-Now this time meets objection.
-The obfuscator & obstructionists
+Now this theme meets objection.
+The obfuscators & obstructionists in this town will make it so hard for people to improve their property that they will let it deteriorate rather than go through all this fuss.
+Its his property after all and if people don't want to look at it they have the option of moving away.

 SKAGIT COUNTY HISTORICAL MUSEUM

 P. O. Box 818, 501 South 4th St., LaConner, Washington 98257

 Telephone (206) 466-3365